 Easy Eggplant Curry in a white bowl with a fork.

 My family all love a good curry and this Easy Eggplant Curry recipe is one of our favorites.
+This vegan curry recipe is similar to an Indian Eggplant Curry or Brinjal Curry.

 It is so warm and rich and the perfect spice blend mixed with the rich, creamy coconut milk.
+I make curry recipes a lot in our house.

 If you like them as much as I do you should try this Easy Thai Vegetable Green Curry, Cauliflower Curry, Pumpkin Curry, Red Lentil Curry, Chickpea Curry or Butternut Squash Chickpea Coconut Curry.